MikeyBurkman/eggnog/README.md

     'utils/config', // This is the file at <app root>/utils/config.js
     'services/myService', // <app root>/services/myService.js
     'lib::express', // Anything prefixed with 'lib::' is a core or package.json dependency.
-Like require('express') 'node::console' // Anything with 'node::' are Node global variables, like console or process ],
+Like require('express') 'global::console' // Anything with 'global::' are Node global variables, like console or process ],
   init: init
 };